glouppe/info8002-large-scale-data-systems/lecture7.md

 ## Dynamic construction of the routing table

-- Nodes in the routing table are allocated dynamically as needed.
+- The routing tables are allocated dynamically as node receive requests.
 - A bucket is split whenever the $k$-bucket is full and the range includes the node's own identifier.

 .center.width-70[![](figures/lec9/k-bucket.png)]